Programmable Media

 For example, uploading a local image file named 'my_image.jpg':

-The file to upload can be specified as a local path, a remote HTTP or HTTPS URL, a whitelisted storage bucket (S3 or Google Storage) URL, a base64 data URI, or an FTP URL.
+You can specify the file to upload as a local path, a remote HTTP or HTTPS URL, a whitelisted storage bucket (S3 or Google Storage) URL, a base64 data URI, or an FTP URL.

 For details and code examples of uploading using each of these data source types, see Required upload parameters.